eye3/nkit4py/README.md

 	- trim text data
 	- explicitly define white space characters for trim option
 	- choose unicode or string type for text data
+	- define special key to collect all element attributes

 Conversion is carried out using SAX parser Expat, so it's fast and uses less memory when parsing huge XML files.